-When creating the business continuity plan a business impact analysis should also be conducted.
+Impact analysis is an0ther crucial aspect of your business continuity plan.
 This is an assessment of the impact potential threats could have on each aspect of the business.

-The BIA document should include explanations of the core business operations, as well as which aspects of the business, are critical for successful operation.
+The BIA document should include explanations of the core business operations and what areas are critical for business continuity.
 It should document any resources needed to keep these critical departments afloat during a disaster scenario.

 The BIA should detail scenarios for every level of disaster from minor disturbances to total losses.
-There should be options for each disaster level and the most logical and realistic plan should be chosen, keeping in mind the risks, benefits, costs, flexibility and disruption scenarios.
+There should be options for each disaster level.
+This will make it easier to choose the most logical and realistic plan keeping in mind the risks.

 As part of the BIA, the team will want to establish a comprehensive understanding of the business’s core needs.
-To do this, identify which critical business processes, if rendered dysfunctional, would have the most damage on the company overall.
+To do this, identify which critical business processes would have the most damage on the company overall.
 Damage can include revenue loss, harm to the company’s reputation or damage to the company’s ability to operate properly.

-Examine each aspect and function of the business and classify it as either high (most severe), medium or low (least severe).
+Examine each aspect and function of the business and classify it as either high, medium or low.
 Some questions that can be helpful to consider when examining critical business functions include: